 Plus instances of early modern spelling variants of all the various inflected forms of your original search term, for instance murthred, murthrest, murdreth, murdring, murtherynge and murthers.

-This process of expanding a search to include inflected forms of your original term is known as lemmatization.
+The process of expanding a search to include inflected forms of your original term is known as lemmatization.

 4) - Click this link if you would like the result list without variants.